DanielZhong24/DanielZhong24/README.md

 **About**
-* B.S. in Computer Science for Software Developement at York University, Toronto
+* B.S. in Computer Science for Software Developement at York University.
 * Familiar with Python, Java, JavaScript
 * Ok with C
 * Fluent in English & Chinese